ISUgenomics/bioinformatics-workbook/100days/MacbookProInstallation.md

 ## Team communication

+---

+Everyone has their preferences when it comes to remote communication with their team.
+I have been using Slack with my group since 2016.
+With a group of experienced bioinformaticians, this form of communication is fantastic as users can very quickly share their knowledge and answer each other's questions.
+However, if you are the only expert in the group then it can be counter productive as it becomes a direct conduit to ask you questions.
+I encourage the members of my group to try to figure out a problem on their own for an hour or two and if they still can't figure it out then to send a slack message to the group to see if anyone else has a solution.

 * [Slack](https://slack.com/downloads/mac)
   * The easiest way to reload your teams is to sign in on the slack website and then use your email to sign in for each team you want to be signed in on your desktop application.
 * [Zoom](https://zoom.us/support/download?os=mac)